ahsanmaruf/markdown-language-lesson-builder/README.md

 	• Skips files that already exist - So you can run it multiple times if needed to add new lessons, without worrying about overwriting your notes!
+    • Creates a word collector file for each lesson.
+This only collects words from the notes that are created by this script and have the table for words in them.
+You can add the table anywhere too and it will collect the words from there.
+It also deduplicates the words!

 ## 📝 How to create lessons